 Interns are paired with senior residents to assist in learning and to provide mentorship.

 Call varies with rotation, and the department maintains overall hours of work at 80 hours per week on average or less.
-Surgery interns are given two weeks of vacation, plus five to six days off over the winter holidays.
+Surgery interns are given four weeks of vacation, plus five to six days off over the winter holidays.

 Dinner is provided without charge in the Duke University Hospital cafeteria for all interns and residents on call.